Exceeding Max Speed by 26-30 MPH

 Ways in Which the Police Can Measure Your Speed

-- Radar guns may be used to measure your speed.
-In Pittsburgh, as in all of Pennsylvania, only the state police are allowed to use radar guns to catch speeders.
+- Radar Guns: Radar guns are also utilized to measure speed.
+However, it is important to note that in Washington and throughout Pennsylvania, only state police are authorized to use radar guns to catch speeders.

 What do I do if the Cops Pull Me Over?

-- Turn your car off, but do not get out of the vehicle
+- Turn off your car engine but remain inside the vehicle.

 Logue Law Group